 In the cult of the Drowned God, it is possible for someone to be married by proxy without their consent and without saying the vows for oneself.
 However, as such a marriage has thus not been consummated, it can easily be set aside again.

-Marriages in the Seven Kingdoms can be ended in several ways.
+However, marriages in the Seven Kingdoms can be ended in several ways.
 In the Faith of the Seven, a marriage that has not been consummated can be set aside by the High Septon or a Council of Faith.
 Neither bride nor groom needs to be present for an annulment; However, it must be requested by at least one of the wedded pair.
 The role and procedure of a Council of Faith has not yet been stated.
 Another way of ending a marriage is by having the bride join the silent sisters.
 When a man takes the black and takes the vows of the Night's Watch, the marriage is over as well.

 - Main article: Polygamy